-I visited Milan myself several years ago (it was another one of my Champion's League adventures with Newcastle - really glad now I made the most of them when I had the chance!) and was really impressed with the city, especially the open spaces and arcades around the Duomo - I think that's probably where I would be headed if I was on town for new years.
+I visited Milan myself a few times over the years and have always been impressed with the city, especially the open spaces and arcades around the Duomo - I think that's probably where I would be headed if I was on town for new years. the Terrazza Aperol has some especially spectacular views, but be warned it isn't cheap!

 The Italian people love a great fireworks display, but unfortunately in previous years this has led to a high level on injuries, meaning that the police have started to make a real effort to clamp down on any potential problems.
 This has obviously had a big impact on the amount of fireworks across the Milanese cityscape, and even the main event has been impacted, with the local council invoking anti-air pollution laws to keep the amount of fireworks down.